yezzey-gp/yezzey/README.md

 base/\<dboid\>/\<tableoid\>.\<segnum\>

+Read/write logic in GP with AO/AOCS tables works in following way:

+* In case of read operation,
+* Open AO/AOCS segment file.
+*
+* Set read/write offset to either 0 or $logicalEof
+* Read/Write X bytes
+* Close file

+So, our read logic will be following:

-1) Check if base/<dboid>/<tableoid>.<segnum> present locally.
+1) Check if base/\<dboid\>/\<tableoid\>.<segnum> present locally.
 If yes, this means table (and this segment file) was not (yet) offloaded to external storage.
 So, process normally.

-1.5) Read/write logic in GP with AO/AOCS tables works in following way:
-1.5.1) Open AO/AOCS segment file
-1.5.2) Set read/write offset to either 0 or $logicalEof
-1.5.3) Read/Write X bytes
-1.5.4) Close file

 2) If not, try to search for file with prefix segment<gpsegment>/base/<dboid>/<tableoid>.<segnum>.<current_read_offset>* with highest epoch number is external storage (S3).
 Is there is, read them in lexicographically ascending order.
 Sum of sizes of external files should be >= than logical EOF (which can be found in pg_aoseg.pg_aoseg_<tableoid> table)
-   2.1) Read this file, while not exhausted
+3) Read this file, while not exhausted
-3) If any failure, there is probably a corruption by to some unknown bugs in implementation.
+4) If any failure, there is probably a corruption by to some unknown bugs in implementation.

 ### Offloading API and implementation